 The scenario uses nucleus males in the multiplier.
 Trait 1 is measured in the nucleus and the multiplier, while trait 2 is measured only in the nucleus.

-Figure 3 Distribution of true breeding values and their partitions by trait, year, and tier in MaleFlow20 scenario.
+Figure 3 Distribution of true breeding values and their partitions by trait, generation, and tier in MaleFlow20 scenario.

-We show scaled densities of partitions in years 23 and 40 of one simulation replicate.
+We show scaled densities of partitions in generations 23 and 40 of one simulation replicate.
 MalerFlow20 uses nucleus and multiplier males in the multiplier.
 Trait 1 is measured in the nucleus and the multiplier, while trait 2 is measured only in the nucleus.
-Black vertical lines represent the nucleus mean breeding value for a trait in a year.
+Black vertical lines represent the nucleus mean breeding value for a trait in a generation.

 Figure 4 Partitioning of the genetic trend by tier-gender in MaleFlow20 scenario.